Everything you ever wanted to know about content marketing for your business.

 I have a bachelors degree from the University of Toronto in socio-cultural anthropology, and a post-graduate certificate in creative book publishing—I love stories about us!

 And heck, I’ve done some pretty cool things.
-I’ve piloted social media programs, launched internal lunch’n’learn programs, written video scripts, helped authors write book proposals, built websites from the ground up, helped redefine branding and so much more.
+I’ve produced cinematic corporate videos, piloted social media programs, launched internal lunch ’n’ learn programs, written video scripts, helped authors write book proposals, built websites from the ground up, totally overhauled visual branding and so much more.

 In recent years, working with health and wellness businesses has allowed me to tell the stories that address tough situations—stories about challenges, struggles, and hardships, and about shame, anger, and fear.
-What thrills me about this industry is that the end of these stories are full of triumph, of joy, and of an opportunity to do better everyday.
+What thrills me about these stories in particular is that, ultimately,

-I was raised by a pair of college professors on a diet of She-Ra and Star Trek, bike rides and dog walks, liberal arts and liberal politics.
+I was raised by a pair of college professors on a steady diet of She-Ra and Star Trek, bike rides and dog walks, liberal arts and human-centric politics.
 I was a star of my school's debate team, captain of our cheerleaders, and editor-in-chief of a poetry anthology.

-I love a good joke, a good taco and a good book—not necessarily in that order.
-I’m a closeted cat person (yeah, I was surprised too!) though I’ll take a good cuddle with any fur-ball, and when I’m not in front of a computer I spend a lot of time with a fishing rod in hand.
-I’m really into reducing waste and being gentle on our planet, and a lot of the work I do for clients reflects that.
-I take on a lot of digital work, and when I get something printed I work with vendors who care about the planet too.
+I love a good joke, a good taco, and a good book—not necessarily in that order.
+I’m a closeted cat person, an all mountain snowboarder, and when I’m not in front of a computer I spend a lot of time with a fishing rod in hand.
+I’m passionate about the Everglades, am quietly into reducing waste and being gentle on our planet, and much of the work I do for clients reflects that.
+I take on a lot of digital work, and when I get something printed, I work with vendors who care about the planet too.